 Bea Poulin is a freelance landscape photographer who focuses her eye on man-made structures and their interaction with the forces of nature.
 She travels in search of old dilapidated country stores and churches standing defiantly against the elements, abandoned wooden boats in fishing villages and lonely, deserted roads in remote places.
 She is exploring the abstract features of her found subjects in closeup details as found on boat hulls and cavernous 18th century forts.

-See Bea Poulin's works available in online store
+See Bea Poulin's works available in our online store

 Ann’s paintings are inspired by things she loves, whether vibrant flowers or old buoys, they are objects, people, or places that bring her a sense of joy or inspiration.
 She loves color and often finds herself focusing on the play of color and light within a subject.
 Enjoying the brilliance, transparency and flow of watercolor, she also finds that the paint has a strong will and often helps direct the creation of a piece.

-See Ann Preston's works available in online store
+See Ann Preston's works available in our online store

 Barbara has been creating with fiber since she was 5 years old.
 Sewing, weaving, knitting, crocheting, quilting, and doing assorted needlework are all part of her history.
 Then she found needle felting.
 She has fallen in love with this medium using it to create wool sculptures with reality, whimsy, and fun.

-See Barbara Rushworth's works for sale in the online store
+See Barbara Rushworth's works for sale in our online store

 Helene Vonnegut is a studio potter whose work functionally enhances home and garden.
 Helene’s exposure to the arts began during her early nomadic years of military family travels throughout the United States and Europe and continued in her professional life with the Department of State’s Foreign Service.
 Whether visiting churches in Europe and Central America or taking in the natural beauty of Africa and Asia, the appeal of the art world manifested itself in her ceramic collections.
 She began exploration of ceramics in Virginia at the Art League and Northern Virginia Community College.
 In addition to inspiration from a family of artists — carpenters, authors, painters and chefs — she draws on the community of fellow studio artists, master potters and sculptors.